bustosalex1/website/src/content/posts/ebike-case.md

 ---
-title: '3D Printed E-Bike Controller Case'
+title: "3D Printed E-Bike Controller Case"
 pubDate: 2020-05-30
-description: 'An actual box.'
+description: "An actual box."
-author: 'Alex Bustos'
+author: "Alex Bustos"
-image: '../../assets/posts/ebike-case/installed-case.webp'
+image: "../../assets/posts/ebike-case/installed-case.webp"
-imageAlt: 'a picture of an e-bike with a 3D printed controller case'
+imageAlt: "a picture of an e-bike with a 3D printed controller case"
 project: true
-tags: ['3D printing', 'CAD']
+tags: ["3D printing", "CAD"]
 ---

 ![a picture of an e-bike with a 3D printed controller case](../../assets/posts/ebike-case/installed-case.webp)